Domenicsw92/CSS-BroadwayDisplayProject/README.md

 # CSS-BroadwayDisplayProject
-CodeCademy CSS mini project styling using positioning and display effects
+CodeCademy CSS mini project styling using positioning and display effects and properties